electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-### Logging
+### Logging ###

-impCentral API provides two types of logs:
+The impCentral API provides two types of logs:

-#### Historical Logs
+#### Historical Logs ####

-To display historical logs for a device use [**impt log get**](./CommandsManual.md#log-get) command.
-You do not need to specify an identifier of the device if there is only one device added to your Project (assigned to the project's Device Group).
+To display historical logs for a device, use [`impt log get`](./CommandsManual.md#log-get).
+You do not need to specify a device identifier if there is only one device in your Project (ie. assigned to the Project’s Device Group).

-The log entries are displayed by pages.
+The log entries are displayed in pages.
 The page size may be specified in the command.
 By default, all pages are displayed one by one, starting from the most recent log entry and pausing after every page.
-To display the next page - press *\<Enter>*.
-To stop displaying - press *\<Ctrl-C>*.
-Alternatively, the command allows to specify a page number to display.
+To display the next page, press *\<Enter>*.
+To stop displaying,  press *\<Ctrl-C>*.
+Alternatively, the command allows you to specify a page number to display.
 In this case, only the specified page is displayed and the command finishes.

-Note, a limited number of log entries are kept by impCentral API for a limited period of time.
+**Note** A limited number of log entries are kept by impCentral API for a limited period of time.

-*Example*
+#### Example ####

 ```
 > impt log get --page-size 5
 2018-01-22T18:33:59.537Z [agent.log] { "measureTime": "1516646039", "data": 8 }